Helmuth Hübener: Arrest and execution

 On 5 February 1942, Hübener was arrested by the Gestapo at his workplace, the Hamburg Social Authority in the Bieberhaus in Hamburg.
 While trying to translate the pamphlets into French and have them distributed among prisoners of war, he had been noticed by co-worker and Nazi Party member Heinrich Mohn, who denounced him.

 On 11 August 1942, aged 17, Hübener was tried as an adult by the Special People's Court (Volksgerichtshof) in Berlin, which had jurisdiction over matters of treason.
 Hübener was sentenced to death by Judge Karl Engert.
 After the sentence was read, Hübener faced the judges and said: "Now I must die, even though I have committed no crime.
 So now it's my turn, but your turn will come."
 He hoped his confrontational tactics would focus the judges' wrath on him and spare his companions.

 On 27 October 1942, the proclamation from the Special People's Court (Volksgerichtshof) announces Hübener's execution.

 As stated in the proclamation, Hübener was found guilty of conspiracy to commit high treason and treasonous furthering of the enemy's cause.
 He was sentenced not only to death, but also to permanent loss of his civil rights, which meant the prison guards were allowed to torture and abuse him, and he was not allowed bedding or blankets in his cold cell.

 It was highly unusual for the Nazis to try an underaged defendant, much less sentence him to death, but the court stated that Hübener had shown more than average intelligence for a boy his age.
 This, along with his general and political knowledge, and his behaviour before the court, made Hübener, in the court's eyes, a boy with a far more developed mind than was usually to be found in someone of his age.
 For this reason, the court stated, Hübener was to be punished as an adult.

 Hübener's lawyers, his mother, and the Berlin Gestapo appealed for clemency in his case, hoping to have his sentence commuted to life imprisonment.
 In the Gestapo's eyes, the fact that Hübener had confessed fully and shown himself to be still morally uncorrupted were points in his favour.
 The Reich Youth Leadership (Reichsjugendführung) disagreed, however, and stated that the danger posed by Hübener's activities to the German people's war effort made the death penalty necessary.
 On 27 October 1942, the Nazi Ministry of Justice upheld the Special People's Court verdict.
 Hübener was only told of the Ministry's decision at 1:05 pm on the scheduled day of execution.

 On 27 October, at 8:13 pm, he was beheaded by guillotine in the execution room at Plötzensee Prison in Berlin.
-His two friends, Wobbe and Schnibbe, who had also been arrested, were given prison sentences of ten years and ten years respectively.
+His two friends, Wobbe and Schnibbe, who had also been arrested, were given prison sentences of ten years.